juzhyo/Agak/README.md

 # Roadmap
-> I tried carrying the weight of the world\
-> But I only have two hands

 Agaration is very much still a work-in-progress.
 Hopefully more functions will be added soon.
 Some of the functions that are in consideration are: